Skip to main content

 Check “0” (“Person is independent in completing the activity safely”) for a person who:

-• Eats independently with the use of simple, reasonable adaptations.
+• Uses simple, reasonable adaptations.

 • Is on a special diet (such as diabetic, low-calorie, low-sugar, or low fat).

-• Is a messy eater.
+• Is a “messy” eater.

 • Takes other people’s food.